donno2048/restricted-functions/README.md

 Contributions are always welcome!

-If you can help closing some problems listed on _TODO.md_ or know about another dangerous function feel free to create a new function or PR
+If you can help to close some problems listed on _TODO.md_ or know about another dangerous function feel free to create a new function or PR

 ### What is restricted-functions for?
 [will add later]